AdobeDocs/workfront.en/help/classic/workfront-basics/manage-your-account-and-profile/managing-your-workfront-account/log-out-of-workfront.md

 # Log out of Adobe Workfront

+>[!IMPORTANT]
+>
+>You're currently viewing the Adobe Workfront Classic version of this document.
+Adobe Workfront Classic is no longer supported.
+All Adobe Workfront Classic functionality, along with this documentation, will be removed in July 2022.
+Please transition to the the new Adobe Workfront experienceas soon as possible, and switch to the new Adobe Workfront experience version of this document.

 For security reasons, it is important to log out of Adobe Workfront regularly.
 By default, Workfront automatically logs users out after 8 hours of inactivity.

 >[!NOTE]
 >
 >Normally a Workfront administrator can change this amount of time to anywhere between 15 minutes and 7 days of inactivity, as explained in [Configure system security preferences](../../../administration-and-setup/manage-workfront/security/configure-security-preferences.md), but this functionality is currently unavailable.
-We are working on authentication enhancements that will allow automatic log out after a specified period of inactivity.
+We are working on authentication enhancements that will allow automatic log out after a specified period of inactivity. >
+><!-->
+><MadCap:conditionalText style="color: #ff1493;" data-mc-conditions="QuicksilverOrClassic.Draft mode">>
+>TEMPORARY note!
+Remove and update how this works after IMS takes over.
+There's another note like this in Manage Workfront/Security/configure-security-preferences.html>
+></MadCap:conditionalText>>
+>-->

 ## Access requirements